szufix/mapel/README.md

 `pip install --editable .`
 This command installs the package, also compiling all necessary C++ extensions into python-readable libraries.
+6. Run
+`pip install --editable .[extras]`
+to install extra dependencies that make the library more usable.

 ## Usual Package